-Westcliff is required to determine the percentage of TIV aid "earned" by the student and return the "unearned" portion to the appropriate federal aid programs.
+Westcliff is required to determine the percentage of Title IV aid "earned" by the student and return the "unearned" portion to the appropriate federal aid programs.
 Westcliff is required to perform this calculation within 30 days of the date the school determines that a student has completely withdrawn.
 The school must return the funds within 45 days of the calculation.
-The R2T4 calculation is completed by the Financial Aid Office.
+The R2T4 calculation is completed by the Office of Financial Aid.